 Dogs That Should Avoid or Limit Bananas

 Diabetic Dogs: Dogs with diabetes should avoid bananas due to their high natural sugar content.
 Even small amounts can affect blood glucose levels.
-Always consult your veterinarian before offering any treats to a diabetic dog.
+Always consult your veterinarian before offering any treats to a diabetic dog — even “healthy” ones like fruit.

 Obese Dogs: Dogs struggling with weight management should not eat bananas regularly.
 The calories and carbohydrates can hinder weight loss efforts.
-Your veterinarian may recommend alternative low-calorie treats like green beans or carrots.
+Your veterinarian may recommend alternative low-calorie treats like green beans or plain carrots instead.

-Dogs with Pancreatitis: Dogs with pancreatitis or a history of pancreatitis often need to avoid high-fat and high-calorie treats.
-Bananas fall into the higher-calorie category and may not be appropriate for these dogs.
+Dogs with Pancreatitis: Dogs with pancreatitis or a history of pancreatitis often need to avoid high-calorie treats.
+Bananas fall into the higher-calorie category and may not be appropriate for these dogs without vet approval.

 Dogs with Kidney Disease: Dogs with certain kidney conditions may need to monitor potassium intake.
 Since bananas are potassium-rich, they may not be suitable.
-Always check with your vet if your dog has kidney disease.
+Always check with your vet if your dog has been diagnosed with kidney disease before adding new foods.

 Puppies: While small amounts of banana won’t harm puppies, their primary nutrition should come from high-quality puppy food formulated for proper growth and development.
-Introduce bananas only after puppies are eating solid food well and always in tiny amounts.
+Introduce bananas only after puppies are eating solid food well, and always in tiny amounts — no more than one small slice per serving.

 Alternative Fruits and Treats for Dogs